butter-network/butter/docs/pres/slides.md

 - How familiar are you with these problems?
 I am happy to explain them further if unfamiliar...
 - Cold start - a cold start is when a node is first spawned, it is not aware of any other nodes and hence can't participate in the network
 - Known host management - maintain a balance between known hosts so that the network is sufficiently connected to function, but nodes are not using too many resources maintaining their connections
-- NAT traversal - NAT traversal is a problem that occurs due to the limitations of IPv4 (not enough unique addresses), so w have subnetworks.
+- NAT traversal - NAT traversal is a problem that occurs due to the limitations of IPv4 (not enough unique addresses), so we have subnetworks.
 We have to translate the addresses so that it is meaningful from one subnetwork to another
 - Persistent storage - how can we make information persist beyond a specific instance of a node?
 - Information retrieval - how can we find information quickly and efficiently?